sfarrens/pycymatch/README.md

 * A list of matched haloes and corresponding detections.
 * Mass-observable matrices in bins of redshift (*i.e.* the data required to reproduce all of the plots.)

+<a name="trb_anchor"></a>
+# Troubleshooting

+### General

+* Make sure that both of the input files contain all of the required columns with the correct units.
+* Make sure that the input file columns are in the default order or that the appropriate options have been used to adjust the input order.

+### Version 5 Specific

+* Make sure that the observed detections file and then the mock halo file are provided following the `--i` option.
+* Make sure that the default bin ranges (*e.g.* mass bins, redshift bins or Ngal bins) cover the full extent of the input data.
+For example, the default redshift range is `0<=z<=3.0` and if the input contains an object with `z=3.2` it will cause problems.
+* Make sure to use the `--u` option to obtain unique matches.